andrebrait/1g1r-romset-generator/README.md

         -r,--regions=REGIONS    A list of regions separated by commas Ex.: -r USA,EUR,JPN
-        -l,--languages=LANGS    An optional list of languages separated by commas This is a secondary priorization criteria, not a filter Ex.: -l en,es,ru
+        -l,--languages=LANGS    An optional list of languages separated by commas This is a secondary prioritization criteria, not a filter Ex.: -l en,es,ru
         -d,--dat=DAT_FILE       The DAT file to be used Ex.: -d snes.dat